EIN Number: Why Does a Nonprofit Need One?

 So, If the EIN Is Not Proof of Tax Exemption, What Is It?

 All businesses (including nonprofits) need an Employer Identification Number (or EIN).
+The IRS uses that number to determine what business entities.
+The EIN is, basically, a social security number for your organization.

 There are other names for the EIN, such as Federal Employer Identification Number (FEIN), and Federal Tax Identification Number (TIN).